 More on cloves on a moment.
 But first let’s take a closer look at your immune system.

-Your immune system is very complex.
-It has a set of pathways that allow your body to respond to foreign invaders such as bacteria, viruses, and other infectious agents, as well as foreign material such as pollen.
+Your immune system has a set of pathways that allow your body to respond to foreign invaders including…

-It’s an amazingly powerful alternative cure for disease.
-Your immune system consists of a bunch of different types of cells, each of which have a specific task assigned to them in the defense of your body.
+It’s actually an amazingly powerful alternative to drugs for curing disease.
+Your immune system consists of a bunch of different types of cells.
+Each cell has a specific task assigned to it to help defend your body.

 Researchers at the Department of Pharmacology, University College of Medical Sciences, in Delhi, India conducted a trial involving the essential oil of clove.
-They tested the effect of the oil on red blood cells and found it caused a significant increase in the primary as well as secondary humoral immune response.
+They tested the effect of the oil on red blood cells.
+They found it caused a significant increase in the primary and secondary humoral immune response.

 It’s not difficult to add some cloves to your diet.
 The spice is popular and is often used to add a sweet and aromatic taste to pumpkin pie, muffins, cookies, and breads.
 Cloves are also added to many entrees.

-Cloves are an excellent source of manganese, a very good source of dietary fiber, vitamin C, and omega-3 fatty acids, and a good source of calcium and magnesium -- all things that can boost your nutritional health.
-Cloves can also act as a digestive aid.
+Cloves are an excellent source of manganese, a very good source of dietary fiber, vitamin C, and omega-3 fatty acids The tasty spice is also a good source of calcium and magnesium.
+Plus cloves can act as a digestive aid.